 Frankie McCormick—organic chemistry, synthesis of compounds with novel electronic properties and radical chemistry synthetic methods.

-Mark Paulsen—physical and biochemistry/theoretical chemistry, computer modeling of enzymatic reactions involved in the degradation of pesticides and other industrial products.
+Mark Paulsen—physical and biochemistry/theoretical chemistry, computer modeling of enzymatic reactions and protei-protein interactions.

-Lesley Putman—biochemistry, plant biochemistry, enzyme involved in phytoremediation ofbisphenol A, toluene and TCE.
+Lesley Putman—biochemistry, plant biochemistry, enzymes involved in phytoremediation of bisphenol A, toluene and TCE.

 Lee Roecker—inorganic chemistry, synthesis and reactivity of colbalt (III) compounds coordinated by thiourea or thioether ligands.